lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 * Config file does not include SMBIOS parameters which is a must.
 One needs to provide own values.
 There are guides here and there.
 Your friend is google as always.
 For ROM adress you can use your builtin ethernet card MAC adress.
 MacSerial by Acidanthera is a good way to obtain proper serial and motherboard serial numbers.
 UUID can be generated with terminal command uuidgen.
 Make it produced at least five times to be sure it is unique enough.
 For working imessage and facetime all should be set in a sensible way and make sure that they are not used by someone else either hackintosh or real mac.

+* Thunderbolt Devices ( To enable Thunderbolt support, Smbios should be set to MacbookPro14,1.
+Since I have no thunderbolt device, I do not use this SMBIOS by default for better power management.
+But if you need to use thunderbolt devices, you can use Macbookpro14,1 SMBIOS and see notes below about the USBMap.kext Then it works with no further configuration.
+Courtesy of [@dbookuz](https://github.com/dbookuz) )

 * USBMap.kext is set to Macbookpro14,3.
-If you want to use a different model you should also change the correspond model name in the info.plist inside the kext.
+If you want to use a different SMBIOS you should also change the correspond model name in the info.plist inside the kext.
 Fingerprint device is closed to save battery and avoid long waiting before root access. it does not work anyway for now because apple does not allow to use third party ones.

 * CPUFriendDataProvider.kext is set to 800 mhz and 0x80 balance power.